pabloantipan/hobe-locations-api/README.md

-# HOBE MAPS API
+# HOBE API REST BOILERPLATE

-For serving Google Maps services
+For small MS that works with one or two entities.

 ## Features